davefavismortlock/CoastalME_TESTING/development/rfc/rfc1_pmc.md

 Andres Payo is declared initial Chair of the Project Management Committee.

 David Favis-Mortlock and Andres Payo are declared to be the founding Project Management Committee.
 The current membership list can be found on the [COMMUNITY.md](../COMMUNITY.md) page.

+## Credits

+This section has been largely inspired by https://github.com/OSGeo/gdal